 I hope you give them all a try and enjoy taking a peek into the world of my imagination.

 Clicking on any of the covers below will take you to the Amazon page.
 No Kindle?
 No problem.
 You can download a Kindle app for any reading device from Amazon.
-All of the books are also available at Smashwords.com, Apple, Sony, and Barnes and Noble.
+All of the books are also available at Smashwords.com, Apple, and Barnes and Noble.

 Clicking on the mug shot in the upper right will take you to a page that tells you a little bit about me *s*

 China Rose was my first book, published in 1982.
-Party mystery, part gothic, it is the story of a young woman who is set to honor her father's wishes and marry the man to whom he had betrothed her as a child.
+Part mystery, part gothic, it is the story of a young woman who is set to honor her father's wishes and marry the man to whom he had betrothed her as a child.
 She arrives in London two weeks before the wedding date and encounters her fiance's two brothers, one of whom is a smooth-talking charmer, the other a renegade and sea-faring rebel.
 All three men vie for her hand but which one is the murderer, which one is the blackmailer, and which one steals her heart?

 Bound by the Heart was originally released in 1984.
 It was my first foray onto the sea, written at a time when romances justly earned the term "bodice rippers".
 It contained elements that I was not especially comfortable with at the time, namely a hero who rapes the heroine.
-With this reissue, I was given the opportunity to rewrite some of the scenes and while some may say I was just being politically correct, the real reason is that I never liked to think of my handsome privateer captain as a rapist and I was grateful for the chance to redeem his character.
+With this reissue, I was given the opportunity to rewrite some of the scenes and while some may say I was just being politically correct, the real reason I rewrote that scene is because I never liked to think of my handsome privateer captain as a rapist and I was grateful for the chance to redeem his character.

 The Wind and the Sea has always been one of my favorite books.
 It was the first book I wrote where the heroine was every bit as tough and daring and skilled with a gun and sword as the hero.
 Courtney Farrow was the daughter of a pirate, raised to fight and die alongside her father's men if need be.
 Lieutenant Adrian Ballantine is aboard the American ship sent to the Mediterranean to fight in the Barbary Coast wars in an effort to clean out the strongholds of the pirates raiding the shipping lines.
 With the ghost of Errol Flynn watching over my shoulder, I took my characters through every swashbuckling pace I could think of, even having them swinging through the rigging from one ship to the other.
 Romantic Times made up a new catagory for The Wind and the Sea, bestowing on it the first Swashbuckler of the Year Award.